-- To proceed through the accounts in order click your mouse or press the right arrow key on your keyboard to move on to the next slide. - To go back to a previous slide press the left arrow key on your keyboard. - Sections with more than one slide will indicate so, telling you which slide you are on and how many are within that section.
-1/12, 4/6 etc - This document can be viewed on computers, laptops and mobile devices - Our finance team can be contacted at: budget@hants.gov.uk
+- To proceed through the accounts in order click your mouse or press the right arrow key on your keyboard to move on to the next slide. - To go back to a previous slide press the left arrow key on your keyboard. - This document can be viewed on computers, laptops and mobile devices - Our finance team can be contacted at: budget@hants.gov.uk

-To navigate to particular sections of the accounts, use the index.
+• To navigate to particular sections of the accounts, use the index.
 Click on the desired section to be taken there.